 If the testator lacks capacity, the key to winning the will contest will be to develop medical evidence that the testator was suffering from a disease of the mind.
 Sometimes this is obvious so that even a lay person could understand the lack of capacity.
 In other cases, the disease of the mind is more subtle, requiring the development of medical expert evidence and testimony in order to prevail in the will contest.

-It is possible to prevail in a will contest if the testator was suffering from an insane delusion that causes the testator to make a will based on the insane delusion.
+It is possible to win a will contest in Florida if the testator was suffering from an insane delusion that causes the testator to make a will based on the insane delusion.
 A will contest can be won if the right evidence can be developed.